binepad-global/firmware/README.md

 | VIA <sup>2</sup> | [`caniusevia.com`](https://www.caniusevia.com/) | [`the-via/qmk_userspace_via`](https://github.com/the-via/qmk_userspace_via) | [`usevia.app`](https://usevia.app) <sup>4</sup> |
 | VIAL <sup>3</sup> | [`get.vial.today`](https://get.vial.today) | [`vial-kb/vial-qmk`](https://github.com/vial-kb/vial-qmk) | [`vial.rocks`](https://vial.rocks) <sup>4</sup> |

-> 1. <small>QMK's configuration if for expert use only</small>
+> 1. QMK's configuration if for expert use only
->    <br> :warning: <small>It only creates firmware binaries, and will break any dependencies with VIA or VIAL</small>
+>    :warning: It only creates firmware binaries, and will break any dependencies with VIA or VIAL
->    <br> :bangbang: **Does not support encoders - firmware built here will not support rotation events.**
+>    :bangbang: **Does not support encoders - firmware built here will not support rotation events.**
-> 2. <small>VIA is a UI build around QMK and uses the QMK core code to compile custom firmware</small>
+> 2. VIA is a UI build around QMK and uses the QMK core code to compile custom firmware
-> 3. <small>VIAL is a fork of the original QMK and uses its own derivative code to compile custom firmware</small>
+> 3. VIAL is a fork of the original QMK and uses its own derivative code to compile custom firmware
-> 4. <small>These UI tools will require the Chrome browser, or browsers built on the Chromium platform</small>
+> 4. These UI tools will require the Chrome browser, or browsers built on the Chromium platform
->    <br> :warning: <small>Although both VIA and VIAL are derivatives of QMK they are not cross compatible. i.e. VIAL compiled unit will not work with VIA.</small>
+>    :warning: Although both VIA and VIAL are derivatives of QMK they are not cross compatible. i.e. a VIAL compiled keyboard firmware will not work with VIA.

 ## Firmware